SmoothOperator/smoothoperator.github.io/resume.md

 Over the many years, I have worked in a variety of capacities either short-term, contract by-the-hour, all-inclusive project, on-site or remote depending on needs of client/project.
 Services required of me have been valued anywhere from a few hundred dollars to 10's of thousands of dollars, requiring me to: propose, estimate, quote, invoice, manage and deliver a variety of complex projects, maintain my own commercial office as well as acquire, train and retain a staff ranging from 1-4 people.

-ProtoBuilds started out as a quick answer to when people asked for more in depth assistance with their project and grew into a unique, small yet professional, product development and creative fabrication studio.
+ProtoBuilds started out as a quick answer to when people asked for more in depth assistance with their project and grew into a unique, small yet professional product development and creative fabrication studio.
 I have 100’s of pictures from its peak years.
 It was a lot of fun.

-Nowadays I work solo as a freelance industrial designer for select projects or companies and enjoy free time hanging out with my 1 year old Australian Kelpie and 14 year old, yet still adventurous, cat.
+Nowadays I work solo as a freelance industrial designer for select projects or companies.
+I enjoy free time hanging out with my Australian Kelpie and 14 year old, yet still adventurous, cat.

-I have enjoyed being a business owner, exploring my passions, interests, realizing dreams of mine, and of others whose dreams I helped turn into reality.
+I have enjoyed being a business owner, exploring my passions, interests, realizing  a few dreams of mine, and of others whose dreams I helped turn into reality.

 My specialties are design for rapid manufacturing (3D printing), 2.5D + 3D CNC machining, SLA, SLS, FDM and fabrication of items or assemblies for end-use function, aesthetic prototypes, or short run-manufacturing.

 My design software of choice is Fusion 360.
 I’m proficient in many of its areas.
 I have been using fusion since its approximate year of release (2013) and can train new users on this software.
 I am also well practiced in a variety of hand fabrication tools, power tools and the like.

-Check out my [Adventures at ProtoBuilds 2014-2025](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8) photo gallery for a view into my creative process and projects. https://photos.app.goo.gl/z1X7arV6D6iKYqBN8
+Check out my [Adventures at ProtoBuilds 2014-2025](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8) photo gallery for a view into my creative process and projects. copy/paste link below: https://photos.app.goo.gl/z1X7arV6D6iKYqBN8

 ---